 Inflation-Indexed Bonds (JGBi) are securities whose principal amounts are linked to the consumer price index (CPI) ((3)).
 Thus, although their coupon rates are fixed, the interest payment also fluctuates.
 The principal amount of JGBi will be guaranteed at maturity (deflation floor).
 In case where the indexation coefficient ((4)) falls below 1 at maturity, the principal amount for the JGBi will be redeemed at the face value.

-JGBs for Retail Investors (10-Year Floating-Rate) and 15-Year Floating-Rate Bonds are JGBs with coupon rates that vary over time according to certain rules.
-New issuance has been put on hold for the 15-Year Floating-Rate Bonds, however.
+JGBs for Retail Investors (10-Year Floating-Rate) are JGBs with coupon rates that vary over time according to certain rules.

 Fig. 2-3 Types of JGBs